-ECE220 INFANT/TODDLER CARE
+33000 INFANT/TODDLER CARE & EDUC.
+OPEN

-& EDUCATION

 Course focuses on best practices for care and education of children birth through two years of age in an integrated setting.
-Health, safety, cultural, and communication issues as well as developmentally appropriate activities are covered.
+Health, safety, cultural and communication issues, as well as developmentally appropriate activities are covered.

-22000 EARLY CHILDHOOD GUIDANCE
+ECE 242 22000 EARLY CHILDHOOD GUIDANCE OPEN

-Course covers various philosophies of and techniques for the application of developmentally and individually appropriate guidance for typically and atypically developing young children.
+Course covers various philosophies of and techniques for the application of development and individually appropriate guidance for typically and atypically developing young children.

-30090 STUDENT PARTICIPATION I OPEN
+FCF 265 30090 STUDENT PARTICIPATION I

-Participation with children in the inclusive day care center on campus under the supervision of a lead teacher.
+Participation with children in the child care center on the Ankeny Campus under the supervision of a mentor, as well as a lead teacher.
 Students have limited responsibilities for curriculum planning.
 Daily student-teacher conferences are held.
-Prerequisite: Enrollment in or completion of a minimum of 8 credits of early childhood education or permission of
+Prerequisite or corequisite: ECE 101, 148, 149 & 242 or instructor permission.

-30090 STUDENT PARTICIPATION II
+FCF 266 30090 STUDENT PARTICIPATION II OPEN

-A continuation of Student Participation I in which students assume full responsibility for day care center on campus under the supervision of a lead teacher.
-Prerequisite: Completion of 10 credits in Early Childhood Education including ECE265 (minimum of a 2.0 GPA in ECE265) or permission of instructor
+A continuation of Student Participation I in that students assume full responsibility for teaching in the child care center on the Ankeny campus under the supervision of a mentor, as well as a lead teacher.
+Prerequisite: ECE 265 (minimum grade of "C").
+Coreguisite: ECE 147 or instructor permission